 Ms. Bell is equally at home in concert and recital.
 Oratorio solos include Vivaldi’s Gloria with the Waterbury Symphony, Faure's Requiem and Schubert's Mass in G at St. Luke's in Darien, CT, selections from Handel’s Messiah in Naugatuck Valley, Hadyn’s Missa Brevis in F Major with the Yale Glee Club and frequent recitals with organ including a performance at Trinity College Vespers under the direction of renowned organist John Rose.
 She has also performed as a soloist in several zarzuela concerts in Spain with Rioja Lirica under the direction of Pablo Zinger.

 Ms. Bell is a Phi Beta Kappa graduate of Yale University with distinction in Italian and International Studies and speaks five operatic languages fluently.
 She is a recipient of Yale’s Browne Irish Performing Arts Award and of a Scholarship Award at the Crested Butte Music Festival.
 Ms. Bell was a participant in Renata Scotto’s Opera Studio at the Accademia Santa Cecilia in Rome.
-Upcoming performances are to Maria Stuarda in Maria Stuarda at Bay Street Theatre and a tour as Elle in La Voix Humaine. .
+Upcoming performances are to include Maria Stuarda in Maria Stuarda at Bay Street Theatre and a tour as Elle in La Voix Humaine. .